HenriqueMVSS/HenriqueMVSS/README.md

 🏡 I'm from Brazil and I live in Salvador, Bahia.

-📚 I'm currently improving my knowledge of React along with NextJs framework and TypeScript in Front-End and PHP in Back-End.
+📚 I'm currently improving my knowledge in Vuejs framework in Front-End and PHP in Back-End.

-📤 2021 Goals: Portfolio based on my knowledge to demonstrate my skills as a Developer and thus get a place in the job market.

 💖 Apaixonado por código.